We have six Safer Neighbourhood Teams (SNTs) in Barnsley, policing communities and responding to neighbourhood issues, such as anti-social behaviour.

 Call your local SNT on 101.

-For more information, visit South Yorkshire Police website.
+For more information visit the South Yorkshire Police website.